stevenfeltner/kops/docs/getting_started/spot-ocean.md

 # create the cluster
 kops create cluster --zones=us-west-2a example
 ```

+## Creating an Instance Group

+To create a new Ocean-Managed instance group with an existing cluster, run:

 !!!note
     It's possible to have a cluster with both Ocean-managed and unmanaged instance groups.